Azure-Samples/digital-twins-samples-csharp/README.md

 # Digital Twins Samples

 This repo contains .NET Core samples that demonstrate how to use the Azure Digital Twins platform.
-Each folder contains a separateNET Core app.
+Each folder contains a separate .NET Core app.

 See the `readme` in each sub-folder for specific details about each app.

 ## Get Started